-Fort Lee is putting the finishing touches on its long-awaited, much-discussed and first-ever dog park, and although the park has been useable for some time now, borough officials have announced a grand opening in September.
+Fort Lee is putting the finishing touches on its long-awaited, and first-ever dog park, and although the park has been useable for some time now, borough officials have announced a grand opening in September.

 The dog park, located at the end of Stillwell Avenue near the Fort Lee Recreation Center in William T. Birch Park, features a special surface that’s easy on the paws, water piped into both sections and available at the push of a button and stanchions with bags for cleaning up waste.